Location: Wilmington, DE

 Bryan’s central purpose is to help students flourish.
 He believes that the enhancement of school environments and cultures is the best way to facilitate growth in children and adults.

-As a Consultant and ISM’s Director of Research, Bryan:
+As a Senior Consultant and ISM’s Director of Research, Bryan:

 - Oversees ISM’s research initiatives designing studies, conducting statistical analyses and advancing our knowledge in areas important to independent school leadership

 - Conducts onsite scheduling consultations, having had extensive experience creating and implementing unique daily schedules and annual calendars for both boarding and day schools